 Shy underdogs fed by trash, living off canals

 For your picnic basket, noon or dusk

-I adore their lightness of being, courage, the push!
+I adore their ease of being, courage, the push!

-Cats that can stand on two feet without a fall
+Cats that can stand on two feet without ever falling

 Poetic inspiration: How we create more joy